-Impacts on military operations will include limited or restricted lines of sight (LOS); congestion of structures, people, and traffic; constraints and bounds on electromagnetic effects and communications information (interconnectedness on a global scale); constraints on kinetic engagements, governance and control (including human sociocultural factors), target detection and acquisition, financial, and resource sourcing and allocation.
-These types of environments will induce unexpected synergistic effects and unanticipated emergence.
-Successful completion of this KCI will allow RDECOM to advance Survivability Lethality and Vulnerability Analysis and Assessment for congested and contested environments, thereby allowing the Army to be better advised in S&T, acquisition, and operational decisions.
+The future operational environments identified in TRADOC PAM 525-3-1, Win in a Complex World, includes operating in complex operational environments.
+These environments will be characterized by dense urban environments (DuE).
+DuE are likely to be the most complex future operational environment.
+Impacts on military operations will include limited or restricted lines of sight (LOS); congestion of structures, people, and traffic; constraints and bounds on electromagnetic effects and communications information (interconnectedness on a global scale); constraints on kinetic engagements, governance and control (including human socio-cultural factors), target detection and acquisition, financial, and resource sourcing and allocation.
+These types of environments can also induce unexpected synergistic effects.
+Successful completion of this KCI will allow ARL to perform Survivability Lethality and Vulnerability Analysis and Assessment of a congested and contested environment thereby allowing the Army to be better advised regarding S&T, acquisition, and operational decisions.